balfieri/aws/README.md

 <p>Do some sanity checks:</p>
 <pre>
 my_account                              # returns your account/owner id (an integer)
-my_group                                # returns your sg-nnn security group id my_vpc                                  # returns your vpc-nnn VPC id my_region                               # returns the region you specified above
+my_group                                # returns your "sg-nnn" security group id my_vpc                                  # returns your "vpc-nnn" VPC id (typically one per account) my_region                               # returns the region you specified above
 </pre>